 Dungeons & Dragons Buy 2, Get 1 Free Book Deal Is Back

 Interested in getting started with Dungeons & Dragons?
 Maybe you're a seasoned player seeking out new adventures.
-Maybe you've been watching Stranger Things and you're wondering what all of the fuss is about.
+Maybe you're looking for D&D gifts for the holidays.
 Whatever the case, Amazon is back with another buy 2, get 1 free sale for the week of Black Friday 2022 that includes an assortment of items.
 Plenty of D&D books are eligible, including core rulebooks.
 Many of the books are massively discounted on top of the B2G1 offer.

 If you search for "dungeons" or "dungeons & dragons" in the sale's search bar, you'll uncover a treasure trove of items, and more will likely be added in the coming days.
 You can shop the entire sale right here, and we've picked out some of the best D&D items in the list below to get you started.
 Note that you can mix and match any of the eligible products with your Dungeons & Dragons purchase to earn your freebie.
 Again, additional titles might be added in the coming days, though some might be removed as well.
 Sadly, the upcoming Dragonlance: Shadow of the Dragon Queen wasn't eligible at the time of writing.
 It won't arrive until December 6th.